Trial Design Stage

 Questions To Ask

-- How feasible is the study design?
+- How feasible is the study design within real-world site workflows?

-Who should represent Investigators and Sites now?
+Who should represent investigators and sites now?

 Where will you find them?

-- Employ Site feasibility assessment teams
+- Engage site feasibility assessment teams

-Why involve Investigators and Sites now?
+Why involve investigators and sites now?

 Patient and Caregiver